-Cohen’s prison reality: ‘The Situation’ and Shabbat services
+Cohen’s prison reality: A bunk bed in barrack-style hall

 Otisville, within 35 miles (56 kilometers) of the Orthodox Jewish communities of Kiryas Joel and Monsey, is “definitely sought out by Jewish offenders,” said Matthew Perry, executive director of Jewish Prisoner Services International.

 The commissary sells more than 100 kosher items, more than most federal prisons.
-(Matzoh goes for $3.15 and gefilte fish costs $5.15.
+(Matzo goes for $3.15 and gefilte fish costs $5.15.
 Need a yarmulke?
 It’s $6).
 A rabbi on staff full-time leads the chaplainry.
 At Passover, the prison puts on an elaborate Seder.

 “It really makes a difference if you’re Jewish because a lot of guys want to say certain prayers you can only say with 10 Jewish men,” said Lawrence Dressler, a former Otisville prisoner who served 18 months for mortgage fraud, referring to the Jewish quorum known as a minyan.
 “You have Sabbath services on Friday night, and the prison even allows inmates to bring in food from the outside.”